-- 1. has his domicile in West Virginia, even though he maintains a permanent place of abode outside the State and does not maintain a permanent place of abode in West Virginia if he spends more than thirty (not necessarily consecutive) days of the taxable year here, or - 2. has his domicile outside West Virginia but maintains a permanent place of abode in West Virginia and spends more than 183 (not necessarily consecutive) days of the taxable year here unless the person involved is a member of the United States military forces.
+- has his domicile in West Virginia, even though he maintains a permanent place of abode outside the State and does not maintain a permanent place of abode in West Virginia if he spends more than thirty (not necessarily consecutive) days of the taxable year here, or - has his domicile outside West Virginia but maintains a permanent place of abode in West Virginia and spends more than 183 (not necessarily consecutive) days of the taxable year here unless the person involved is a member of the United States military forces.

 A taxpayer who changes his or her residence either from West Virginia to another state or from another state to West Virginia during the tax year is required to file a tax return as a nonresident or part-year resident.

+Special Accruals

-The taxpayer who changes from being a resident to being a nonresident must include on the return all items of income, gain or loss that have accrued to him (that is, for the same transaction, the items that he has received plus all items that are owed to him) up to the time of his change of residence.
-This means, for example, that if a taxpayer sold property while still a resident and agreed to accept payment for it on an installment basis, he must report his income on his tax return as though he had already received all the payments, not just the ones he received before he moved.
+The taxpayer who changes from being a resident of West Virginia to being a nonresident or from being a nonresident to being a resident of West Virginia is subject to special accrual rules regardless of his or her method of accounting for federal income tax purposes.
+This means, for example, that if a taxpayer sold property in West Virginia while still a resident and agreed to accept payment for it on an installment basis, the taxpayer must include in federal adjusted gross income for the year of the sale all future payments as though the taxpayer received the future payments prior to taxpayer's change of residency.
+This special accrual rule does not apply if the taxpayer files a bond or other security acceptable to the State Tax Commissioner to secure taxpayer's filing of West Virginia income tax returns as payments are received in subsequent tax years.
+A taxpayer in this situation needs to follow the rules in W. Va.
+Code §11-21-44.